-ABOUT BERLIN SECURITY CONFERENCE
+ABOUT THE BERLIN SECURITY CONFERENCE

 Berlin Security Conference at a glance:

-- Main programme with international political, military and business leaders
+- Main programme with international political, military, and business leaders

 - Panel sessions with international experts

-- Media coverage by the print press, radio and television
+- Media coverage by the print press, radio, and television

 Famous Speakers